tbrunsch/Marple/README.md

 ### Stream-like Analysis

-The expression parser does not support lambdas and, hence, streaming.
-However, the "Iterables" tab provides a way to analyze `Iterable`s similar to the streaming approach.
+The "Iterables" tab provides a way to analyze `Iterable`s similar to the streaming approach.
 The result of an operation is displayed at the bottom of the dialog.
 If it is a list (you will not use an index map as result type during streaming) and you click onto that list, then the inspection dialog uses that newly selected list as context and updates all tabs.
 Since that list is an `Iterable` as well, you remain in the "Iterables" tab.
 Hence, you can apply the next streaming operation.

 Note that with that workflow you benefit from the inspection history, which you can navigate in using the "Back" and "Forward" buttons.